CloudNativeJS/appmetrics-prometheus/README.md

 ## prometheus = require('appmetrics-prometheus').monitor()

 This will launch the prometheus endpoint and start monitoring your application.
-When no options are specified, an http server will be created and listen on port 3001.
-The prometheus metrics page is located at /metrics
+The prometheus metrics page is located at /metrics.

 Simple example using the express framework